OneBusAway/onebusaway-ios/Tutorials/WhiteLabel.md

 ### 1. Create Project Directory

 First, duplicate the `Apps/OneBusAway` directory and rename it as you see fit.
 In this case, we'll make a copy at `Apps/MyApp`.
-For example, some of our current White Label apps are called "KiedyBus" and "YRTViva".
+For example, one of our current White Label apps is called "KiedyBus".

 ### 2. Update Files